semrush/intergalactic/website/docs/filter-group/filter-include-exclude/filter-include-exclude.md

 ### Limit for keyword length

 The keyword cannot be longer than 255 characters.
-If a keyword does not fit on a line, wrap it to the next line.
+If a keyword doesn't fit on a line, wrap it to the next line.
 Highlight such a long keyword, show a tooltip with a description of the error.

 ![filter validation](static/validation-2.png)